• Home

 You will be taught by our staff how to give insulin injections to your cat.

-Diet can also play a role in the treatment of Diabetes.
+Diet can also play a role in the treatment of diabetes.
 Your veterinarian may make a diet recommendation.
-However, no diet can behelpful if your cat will not eat it.
-Infact, it can be very dangerous if your cat does not eat while receiving insulin.
+However, no diet can be helpful if your cat will not eat it.
+In fact, it can be very dangerous if your cat does not eat while receiving insulin.
 So, you must make sure your cat likes its food and is eating.
-You can not assume that if the cat gets hungry enough he/she will eat whatever you provide.
-This is not true for most cats and prolonged anorexia can lead to serious liver disease and death in cats.All cats and especially diabetic cats should be allowed to "free feed" on dry food left out all the time.
-Canned food can be offered once to twice daily and we suggest combining this with insulin administration for two reasons.
-First, you can assure your cat has food in his system and second, you can create a positive association between the canned food and the insulin injection.
+You cannot assume that if the cat gets hungry enough he/she will eat whatever you provide.
+This is not true for most cats and prolonged anorexia can lead to serious liver disease and death in cats.
+All cats and especially diabetic cats should be allowed to "free feed" on dry food left out all the time.
+Canned food should be offered at least twice daily, and we suggest combining this with insulin administration for two reasons.
+First, you can assure your cat has food in their system and second, you can create a positive association between the canned food and the insulin injection.

 ***Diabetic cats must always have easy access to fresh food and water.
-Since they will always have to urinate larger amounts more often, they must have additional litterboxes added throughout your home. ***
+Since they will always have to urinate larger amounts more often, they must have additional litter boxes added throughout your home. ***

 Do treated cats need to be monitored?